fzakaria/fzakaria.com/_posts/2024-11-08-jvm-boot-optimization-via-javaindex.md

 excerpt_separator: <!--more-->
 ---

 _Ever heard of a JarIndex?
-I had been doing JVM develpoment for 10+ years and I hadn't.
+I had been doing JVM development for 10+ years and I hadn't.
 Read on to discover what it is and how it can speedup your compilation and boot time._ 🤓

 After having worked on [Shrinkwrap](https://github.com/fzakaria/shrinkwrap) and publishing our results in [Mapping Out the HPC Dependency Chaos](https://arxiv.org/abs/2211.05118), you start to see the Linux environment as a bit of an oddball.

 _Everything in Linux is structured around O(n) or O(n^2) search and lookup_.

-This feels now unsuprising given that everything in Linux searches across colon separate lists (i.e. _LD_LIBRARY_PATH_, _RUN_PATH_).
+This feels now unsurprising given that everything in Linux searches across colon separate lists (i.e. _LD_LIBRARY_PATH_, _RUN_PATH_).
 This idiom however is even more pervasive and has bled into all of our language.

 The JVM for instance, must search for classes amongst a set of directories, files or JARs set on the _CLASS_PATH_.